 Population served: Seriously ill or injured children and their families in the U.S. and some international locations; non-profit organizations; students

-To create, find and support programs that directly improve the health and well being of children.
+To create, find, and support programs that directly improve the health and well-being of children and their families

-- 290 local chapters in 57 countries and regions
+- Offers 685 programs worldwide in 65 countries and regions

 - Ronald McDonald Houses provide a home-away-from home for families so they can stay close to their hospitalized child at little or no cost